bradford-hamilton/Ruby-On-Quails/guides/source/security.md

 ### Executable Code in File Uploads

 WARNING: _Source code in uploaded files may be executed when placed in specific directories.
-Do not place file uploads in Rails' /public directory if it is Apache's home directory._
+Do not place file uploads in Quails' /public directory if it is Apache's home directory._

 The popular Apache web server has an option called DocumentRoot.
 This is the home directory of the web site, everything in this directory tree will be served by the web server.
 If there are files with a certain file name extension, the code in it will be executed when requested (might require some options to be set).
 Examples for this are PHP and CGI files.
 Now think of a situation where an attacker uploads a file "file.cgi" with code in it, which will be executed when someone downloads the file.

-_If your Apache DocumentRoot points to Rails' /public directory, do not put file uploads in it_, store files at least one level downwards.
+_If your Apache DocumentRoot points to Quails' /public directory, do not put file uploads in it_, store files at least one level downwards.

 ### File Downloads